IgnorantGeek/IP-Updater/ReadMe.md

  - Start out with 2, since that is the easiest
  - Combine 1 and 3, and use the arp-scan code on github for now then create a modified one in the future to substitute
  - Eventually could have a standalone c version (down the road)

+## TODO
+ - Should we do this by MAC?
+Definitly have the option for it.
+Use keywords in config
+ - We had an issue where the .zshrc file wouldn't get updated, fix that